NachtRaveVL/Simple-Hydroponics-Arduino/README.md

     * Minimal UI mode, which saves on compiled sketch size through optimized code stripping at the cost of having to modify/re-upload a new sketch to change most system settings (or to change core system structure).
     * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
 * Actuator, Sensor, and I/O pins can be multiplexed or expanded through 8/16-bit i2c expanders for pin-limited controllers.
-* Library data can be built into onboard Flash or exported onto external storage to save on compiled sketch size.
+* Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.
-  * Data export may possibly free up just enough to be able to run on devices with only 256kB Flash.

 Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.